Chuo-ku, where children learn, Part 2 "Jr. Chuo-ku Culture and History Zukan"

 https://www.city.chuo.lg.jp/kusei/kohokotyo/press/puresuheisei24/250401press.html

-(↑ This is a press release from Chuo-ku government office at the time of publication.)
+(↑ Press release of Chuo-ku government office at the time of publication)

 The content is quite varied!